PerziThomas/DA_Perzi_Ambrosch/source/User Interface and User Experience.md

 The software chosen for this was _Adobe XD_, because of its ease of use and the possibility to create interactive mockups to simulate different flows between screens that the user can take.

-Some of the specific things that were evaluated with the use of mockups will be mentioned below:
+Some of the specific things that were evaluated with the use of mockups will be mentioned below.

 ### Basic layout